frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/modify-the-root-component.md

 {% endhint %}

 {% hint style="success" %}
-**🧐 Check you're on the right track** by comparing your changes with [the ones in this commit](https://github.com/frontity-demos/tutorial-hello-frontity/commit/7ba7b0879bb02240c6bf627a4f15c50ba249726b).
+**Check you're on the right track** by comparing your changes with [the ones in this commit](https://github.com/frontity-demos/tutorial-hello-frontity/commit/7ba7b0879bb02240c6bf627a4f15c50ba249726b).
 {% endhint %}

 It would be convenient, and make our codebase cleaner and more logical, and hence our future development much easier, if all our React components were placed together in a single directory.
 So, let's move the `<Root>` component into its own file which we'll put in a separate directory.